 This is a beginning to intermediate level course.
 After completing this course, mental health professionals will be able to:

-Prerequisite: Feast or Famine: The Etiology and Treatment of Eating Disorders course which includes etiology, diagnostic criteria, comprehensive treatment planning, assessment, and holistic treatment approach.
+Prerequisite: Feast or Famine: The Etiology and Treatment of Eating Disorders.
+This introductory course includes etiology, diagnostic criteria, comprehensive treatment planning, assessment, and holistic treatment approach.
 It is highly recommended that you complete the introductory course first, although with appropriate experience and knowledge of the topic, you may jump directly to this advanced course.
 You can review Feast or Famine: The Etiology and Treatment of Eating Disorders at any time if you have questions about the general treatment of eating disorders.

 Here is some food for thought: